 Please note: SGIFs are time- and labor-intensive; therefore, we limit them to the mid-term timeframe (when they have the greatest potential to be of use to instructors and to significantly impact student learning).
 Occasionally, depending on availability of resources, we may not be able to honor all requests for SGIFs.

 For faculty and other instructors developing online courses to be offered at Saint Louis University, the Reinert Center provides mentored course building support.
 In contrast to traditional conceptions of instructional designers (who often design and building online courses for faculty), mentored online course building involves Reinert Center staff members building online courses with faculty, through regular one-on-one contact.
 Through these collaborations, faculty members receive development in effective online course design and teaching practice, as well as training and support as they build their online courses in the University’s learning management system (currently, Blackboard).
+To learn more about how we work with online courses, click here to read.

 This approach to online course development reflects our belief that course design and online course layout are pedagogically-driven decisions first and foremost.
 It also is in keeping with the Reinert Center’s overall mission and our approach to empowering faculty members to assume autonomy over all of their courses.
 Faculty seeking support for designing and developing online courses may request a teaching consultation.